 - Crushed bones and crush injuries

 You could also sustain secondary injuries, such as infections in open wounds.
 Whether the infection is in a wound sustained in the accident or a surgical wound created to repair an accident injury, the at-fault person or entity is responsible for damages related to the infection or other secondary injury.
+Additionally, the at-fault person or entity bears responsibility for your medical expenses and other damages if accident injuries exacerbate illnesses or injuries.

 Recovering Damages After Injuries Caused by Inadequate Maintenance

 Florida allows you to recover two types of damages: Compensatory and punitive.
+Compensatory Damages

 After suffering injuries or losing a loved one to an accident caused by inadequate maintenance, you could recover compensatory damages in the form of economic damages and non-economic damages.
 The courts order both types of damages to make you whole again.
 However, while most people recover economic damages, only some recover non-economic damages.